basicNew/pricecompare/README.md

         $ bin/rake db:migrate

-6. Launch the rails app

-        $ bin/rails s

-7. Run the rake task that performs the web crawling and find the matches
+6. Run the rake task that performs the web crawling and find the matches

         $ bin/rake scrape:clean_run
         Running via Spring preloader in process 12469